csdambros/Atlantic_Forest_Mammals/All_analysis_simplified.md

 #### Analysis

   The environmental predictor variables were used as predictors of the species diversity and included in simulation models (see below).
-Most of the 19 WorldClim variables are correlated to each other, so we grouped these variables in two Principal Component Axes (PCA1 and PCA2) (But see Supplementary material S4 for individual comparisons).
-We standardized all the variables previously to the analyses.
+We standardized the environmental variables previously to the analyses.
 We preferred to use the described environmental variables as predictors and excluded the highly correlated variables of latitude and longitude.
-We used them to calculate the pairwise distance among sampling units and the linear distance of each sampling site to the coast.
+We used them to calculate the pairwise distance among sampling units.